Quansight-Labs/ndindex/docs/slices.md

 ### Subarray

-A slice always chooses a sub-array.
+A slice always chooses a sub-array (or sub-list, sub-tuple, sub-string, etc.).
 What this means is that a slice will always *preserve* the dimension that is sliced.
 This is true even if a slice chooses only a single element, or even if it chooses no elements.
 This is also true for lists and tuples.
 This is different from integer indices, which always remove the dimension that they index.

 For example